Azure Active Directory B2B collaboration FAQs

 A guest user can use any identity provider to authenticate.
 For more information, see Properties of a B2B collaboration user.
 Use the UserType property to determine user experience.
-The UserType claim is not currently included in the token.
+The UserType claim isn't currently included in the token.
 Applications should use the Graph API to query the directory for the user, and to get the UserType.

 Where can I find a B2B collaboration community to share solutions and to submit ideas?

 We're constantly listening to your feedback, to improve B2B collaboration.
-We invite you to share your user scenarios, best practices, and what you like about Azure AD B2B collaboration.
+Please share your user scenarios, best practices, and what you like about Azure AD B2B collaboration.
 Join the discussion in the Microsoft Tech Community.

 We also invite you to submit your ideas and vote for future features at B2B Collaboration Ideas.

 Can we send an invitation that is automatically redeemed, so that the user is just “ready to go”?
 Or does the user always have to click through to the redemption URL?

-An inviter can invite other users in the partner organization by using the UI, PowerShell scripts, or APIs.
-Then, the inviter can send the guest user a direct link to a shared app.
+You can invite other users in the partner organization by using the UI, PowerShell scripts, or APIs.
+You can then send the guest user a direct link to a shared app.
 In most cases, there's no longer a need to open the email invitation and click a redemption URL.
-For more information, see Azure Active Directory B2B collaboration invitation redemption.
+See Azure Active Directory B2B collaboration invitation redemption.